 Only your doctor is qualified to diagnose and treat your condition.

-Problems can occur when you have spine surgery, including surgery with STALIF implants.
+Problems can occur when you have spine surgery, including surgery with STALIF or ACTILIF implants.
 There is a risk that the surgery may not make you feel better or may cause you to feel worse.
 If this happens, you may need another surgery to help you feel better.
-View the specific problems that can occur during or after STALIF M, STALIF C, or STALIF L surgery.
+View the specific problems that can occur during or after STALIF M, STALIF C, STALIF L, or ACTILIF C surgery.

 Reimbursement is dynamic.
 Coding, coverage and payment are subject to change.
 Centinel Spine cannot guarantee reimbursement for any procedure associated with the use of its products.
 Providers should contact their specific payers if they have questions regarding coding, coverage or payment.